AndreaDesan/Italy-Covid19-Dashboard/README.md

 # Italy-Covid19-Dashboard

 Dashboard to visualise the data made available by the Italian Italian Civil Protection Department on the Covid-19 outbreak in real time.
-The dashboard is deployed and can be visualized [here](https://italy-covid19-dashboard.herokuapp.com/).
+The dashboard was deployed and could be visualized [here](https://italy-covid19-dashboard.herokuapp.com/), but it has been taken off-line after Heroku withdrew its free app deployment services (November 2022).

 ![Dashboard screenshot](screenshot.PNG)